 Dr. Raheb joined the SCL Health group in 2019 but has been working with residents since 2017.
 He trained at the Naval Medical Center and subsequently completed a fellowship in Minimally Invasive Surgery.
 He now specializes in weight loss surgery.
 His technical expertise in advanced laparoscopy and commitment to surgical education make him an invaluable role model for trainees.
 He was therefore recognized for his excellence in teaching by popular vote.

 Residents also work closely with the variety of surgical specialists employed at CPMG.
 Though many of these faculty are fellowship trained minimally invasive or thoracic surgeons, they typically build general surgery practices with a focus on their areas of expertise.
 Through their exposure to the Kaiser system, residents are also privy to another practice model that can help to evaluate future career opportunities.

 CPMG Faculty Member

-A faculty member through CPMG, Dr. Schrieber is a talented surgeon who is active in administration - an excellent role model for future physician leaders.
-Through her decades-long relationship with the Mwandi Mission Hospital in Eastern Tanzania, Dr. Schrieber has provided longitudinal surgical care to patients in this region.
+A faculty member through CPMG, Dr. Schrieber is a talented surgeon who is active in administration – an excellent role model for future physician leaders.
+Through her decades-long relationship with the Mwandi Mission Hospital in Western Zambia, Dr. Schrieber has provided longitudinal surgical care to patients in this region.
 Residents have the opportunity to accompany her for 10 days on an annual to biannual basis and gain global health experience.
 Procedures commonly performed include: thyroidectomy, open cholecystectomy, hernia repair, and lipoma excision.